A comparative study of human inverse kinematics techniques for lower limbs: Simulation results

 \section{Simulation results}

-This section provides a simulation study of human IK using the methods described above.
-In order to generate a trajectory as an example, it is necessary to ensure that the starting and final points are in the workspace of the lower limb as described in Figure \ref{fig:11}.
-Based on ~\cite{b15}, the average walking speed is between $1-1.5~m/s$ for adults without mobility issues.
-Then, the velocity and acceleration at the beginning and at the end of motion are $1.33~m/s$ and $0~m/s^2$ respectively in this application example, as shown in Table \ref{tab:3}. \\
+This section presents a simulation study of human inverse kinematics (IK) using the methods described above.
+To generate a trajectory, it is essential to ensure that both the starting and final points are within the workspace of the lower limb, as illustrated in Figure \ref{fig:11}.
+According to \cite{b15}, the average walking speed for adults without mobility issues is between \(1\) and \(1.5\ \text{m/s}\).
+For this application example, the velocity and acceleration at the beginning and end of the motion are \(1.33\ \text{m/s}\) and \(0\ \text{m/s}^2\), respectively, as shown in Table \ref{tab:3}. \\

-Thus, assuming that the movement lasts $0.5~sec$.
-The results of this simulation are illustrated in Figure \ref{fig:11}.
+Thus, assuming that the movement lasts \(0.5\) seconds, the results of this simulation are illustrated in Figure \ref{fig:11}.

-Using the CCD method, the simulation results of the IK of lower limbs are illustrated in Figure \ref{fig:52}.
-In order to compute the position error shown in Figure \ref{fig:53}, these resulting values and the forward kinematics specified in Equation (\ref{eq:5}) are used to generate the corresponding end effector trajectory.
-However, according to the simulation realized in Matlab, this method makes links turn in a specific order opposite to reality which makes the movement of the lower limb appears unnatural, hence this method does not take into consideration the physiological potentiality.
+The results of the inverse kinematics simulation for the lower limbs using the Cyclic Coordinate Descent (CCD) method are shown in Figure \ref{fig:52}.
+To determine the position error illustrated in Figure \ref{fig:53}, we used these results along with the forward kinematics described in Equation (\ref{eq:5}) to generate the end effector trajectory.
+However, the Matlab simulation indicates that this method causes the links to rotate in a sequence that does not match natural movement, resulting in an unnatural appearance of the lower limb's motion.
+Therefore, the CCD method fails to account for the physiological constraints of the human leg.

-While, Figure \ref{fig:303} shows the simulation results of IK of lower limb using MPPI algorithm.
-As shown in Figure \ref{fig:28}, the position error is of the order of $0.04 ~mm$.
-However, this algorithm does not take into consideration angular constraints.
+In contrast, Figure \ref{fig:303} presents the simulation results for the inverse kinematics of the lower limb using the Moore-Penrose Pseudo-Inverse (MPPI) algorithm.
+As depicted in Figure \ref{fig:28}, the position error is approximately \(0.04\ \text{mm}\).
+However, this algorithm does not account for angular constraints.